 - 4.1.
 Since the publication of the last Statement of Community Involvement in 2014, the ways in which the Council engages with community have developed and improved.
 One of the main changes is the increased use of technology, both for consultation and notification purposes.
+This is now especially important for ongoing consultation during the current coronavirus outbreak.
+Previously used face-to-face consultation methods may be unachievable as a result of UK social distancing guidelines and national government advice, and therefore there will be a larger focus on technological/virtual consultation methods. - 4.1.4.2.
 Over the past year, the Council has increased its use of social networking sites, such as Facebook, Twitter and Instagram, to communicate with residents.
-Approximately 6,000 people now receive regular updates from the Council through these sites. - 4.2.
-A variety of methods will be used at various stages of the planning process to engage community involvement in planning.
+Approximately 6,000 people now receive regular updates from the Council through these sites. - 4.2.4.3.
+A variety of methods will be used at various stages of the planning process, where these are in line with national government advice and social distancing guidelines, to engage community involvement in planning.
 These methods include, but are not limited to: